rcruz04/azure-network-protocols/README.md

 *Filter for DNS traffic*
 </h3>
 <p>
 In the search bar in wireshark, type dns to filter for dns traffic.
-If theres traffic, you can click the green fin to reset the analysis.
+If there's traffic, you can click the green fin to reset the analysis.
 </p>
 <br />